coexps/Rephine/README.md

 RP_calculation_modified.py is the modified python script which calculates the RP scores by consider both distance and peak strength.
 It takes in peak bed files of ChIP-seq data.

-permutation_code.R is the simulation R code. it simulate TR and targets expression data, noise data and RP scores.
+simulation_code.R is the simulation R code. it simulate TR and targets expression data, noise data and RP scores.

 drug_code_R.R is the RePhine R code.